Cyberpwned: Beating Cyberpunk 2077's hacking minigame in 50 lines of Python

 If you have a passing interest in anything gaming related and haven't been living under a rock for the last couple years, you're probably somewhat familiar with Cyberpunk 2077.
 After a long and repeatedly extended wait, it's finally here!
 And it has a hacking minigame!
 And getting a good score gets you better gear!
 Can some quick Python magic give us the edge we need in this cruel, cruel Net?
 You bet.

 A quick overview of the minigame: You're given a square matrix and one or more sequences of hexadecimal numbers, along with a buffer of certain length.
 Your goal is to complete the most amount of sequences choosing as many nodes as the buffer allows.
 Each sequence will advance in progress if the node chosen is the next node in the sequence.
 When the game starts, you may choose any of the values in the first row of the matrix.
 After that, the values you can choose will alternate between the Nth column/row each turn, with N being the index of the last picked value.
-If this horrible description wasn't helpful, click here for a more detailed one, courtesy of RPS.
+If this horrible description wasn't helpful, check out Rock Paper Shotgun's article which should hopefully make it clear.